 During the pilot and statewide rollout, the stores could be accepting both checks and the eWIC card.
 This will continue through 2016 until the last issued check has been processed.

 Connecticut WIC Program began work on the transition to eWIC with Xerox.

-WIC Program will work with the authorized WIC vendors to upgrade their cash
+WIC Program will work with the authorized WIC vendors and any third party processors (TPPs) to upgrade their cash

 register equipment in preparation for processing eWIC transactions.

 WIC Program local agency staff will begin to educate families on the transition to eWIC